chinchang/konsole.table/README.md

 *console.table API polyfill for Node.js*
 ***

-**log-table** adds `console.table` support in node so your same code can run in nnode and in browser.
+**log-table** adds `console.table` support in node so your same code can run in Node and in browser.

 The aim of this module is exactly replicate `console.table` API in browsers.